TeamIRI/darkshield-api-demos/README.md

 dependencies that need to be installed in order to run that particular demo.

 To execute the demos, execute *python main.py* from the directory of the demo.

+The host and port that the DarkShield API server is hosted on may be specified in the *server_config.py* file.
+Additionally, whether the server is using HTTPS or not may be specified.